El Güegüense

-El Güegüense ([el ɣweˈɣwen.se]; also known as Macho Ratón, [ˈma.tʃo raˈton]) is a satirical drama and was the first literary work of post-Colombian Nicaragua.
+El Güegüense ([el ɣweˈɣwen.se]; also known as Macho Ratón, [ˈma.tʃo raˈton]) is a satirical drama and was the first literary work of post-Colonial Nicaragua.
 It is regarded as one of Latin America's most distinctive colonial-era expressions and as Nicaragua's signature folkloric masterpiece combining music, dance and theater.
 There was also a monument built in the center of a rotonda (roundabout) in Managua, in its honor.
 El Güegüense is performed during the feast of San Sebastián in Diriamba (Carazo department) from 17 to 27 January.

 Origin

 The theatrical play was written by an anonymous author in the 16th century, making it one of the oldest indigenous theatrical/dance works of the Western Hemisphere.
 It was passed down orally for many centuries until it was finally written down and published into a book in 1942.
 According to the first written version the plot has 314 lines and was originally written in both Nahuat and Spanish.